 - Special Events.
 We gather our community together for a number of annual events throughout the year, such as during Christmas and the Summer Solstice.
 These are great excuses to have fun on a regular basis!

-- Community Kitchens (Downtown South and Downtown East only).
+- Community Kitchens (Downtown East only).
 Seniors meet, plan, shop and cook a weekly meal together.
 This provides an opportunity for seniors to meet their neighbours, eat a healthy meal and build relationships.